Hub Initiatives & Events

 Industry Sector Hub Sponsor: Engineering & Technology; Health & Life Sciences; Public Service, Education & Social Sciences; Business Enterprise

-Date: To launch Spring 2026
+Underway: Spring 2026

 The Network will be a dynamic, cross-institutional community that unites faculty from all nine partner universities at USG to advance teaching excellence, scholarly collaboration, and professional growth.
 Unlike traditional campus-based centers, this Network will complement—not duplicate—home-campus resources by serving as a central hub for shared expertise, innovative programming, and recognition unique to the USG environment.
 The Network will create new opportunities for cross-campus mentorship, joint research, and applied learning initiatives that amplify both faculty impact and student success.
 By connecting faculty to broader resources, providing formal recognition for contributions, and fostering a culture of shared innovation, the Network will strengthen the collective academic community at USG and its partner institutions.